The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 If you are not ready for the 4K tier yet, start lower and climb logically:

-Also, if you are still exploring weird build paths, your iGPU experiment cluster is here: no GPU gaming PC.
+If you are still exploring weird build paths, the iGPU experiment cluster is here: no GPU gaming PC.

 Final Verdict: The Smart Monster

 If you want the best 4K gaming PC build, build to the point where performance still scales, then stop.
 The GPU decides your ceiling.
 The CPU keeps things stable.
-The cooling and airflow protect your boost clocks.
+Cooling and airflow protect your boost clocks.
 The PSU prevents chaos.
 Everything else is comfort and style.

 This is the ceiling where money still buys speed.
 Past this, you are buying luxury.
 Which is fine, just do not pretend it is FPS.